Skip to content

 How To Put a House In a Trust Without a Lawyer in Georgia

-You can legally transfer your Georgia home into a revocable living trust without hiring a lawyer — but only if you follow the state's signing and recording rules exactly.
-One missed witness or an unrecorded deed means your house still goes through probate.
-This guide walks through every step, including the homestead exemption and mortgage notice most people forget.
+You can move your Georgia home into a trust without a lawyer if you follow the state's rules exactly.
+Skip one step, and your house still goes through probate.
+This guide covers every step, including two rules most people forget.

 Find Out Where You Stand